 “I’m Sorry”

-Many drivers apologize as a reflex reaction immediately after a crash.
-Some drivers do it thinking they caused the crash.
-Others do it as a means of showing sympathy or empathy during a traumatic event like a car accident.
-However, you should never say “I’m sorry” or offer apologetic words after a car accident.
-Even if you think you bear some responsibility for the accident, you may not have all the facts.
+You may not have all the facts.
 Instead, the evidence may later show that the other driver caused the crash.
-But if you accept responsibility immediately after the accident, it can be harder to make an argument that the other driver was at fault.
-If you say sorry purely as a means of showing sympathy, you can also undercut your credibility if you later pursue a legal case arguing that the other driver caused the accident.
+But if you accept responsibility immediately after the accident, it can be harder to argue that the other driver was at fault.
+Suppose you say sorry purely as a means of showing sympathy.
+In that case, you can also undercut your credibility if you later pursue a legal case arguing that the other driver caused the accident.

 “I Didn’t See You”